-1. Wake Forest University Health Sciences and Salem Kidney Center of Wake Forest University shall materially comply with all representations made in the certificate of need application.

-- 2. Pursuant to the facility need determination in the January 2018 SDR, Wake Forest University Health Sciences and Salem Kidney Center of Wake Forest University Dialysis shall develop no more than six additional dialysis stations for a total of no more than 45 certified dialysis stations at Salem Kidney Center upon completion of this project, which shall include any home hemodialysis training or isolation stations. - 3.
+- 1. Wake Forest University Health Sciences and Salem Kidney Center of Wake Forest University shall materially comply with all representations made in the certificate of need application. - 2.
+Pursuant to the facility need determination in the July 2018 SDR, Wake Forest University Health Sciences and Salem Kidney Center of Wake Forest University Dialysis shall develop no more than two additional dialysis stations for a total of no more than 47 certified dialysis stations at Salem Kidney Center upon completion of this project and Project ID #G-11468-18 (add six stations for a total of 45), which shall include any home hemodialysis training or isolation stations. - 3.
+Wake Forest University Health Sciences and Salem Kidney Center of Wake Forest University shall install plumbing and electrical wiring through the walls for no more than 47 dialysis stations which shall include any isolation stations. - 4.
 Wake Forest University Health Sciences and Salem Kidney Center of Wake Forest University Dialysis shall acknowledge acceptance of and agree to comply with all conditions stated herein to the Agency in writing prior to issuance of the certificate of need. - (5) Financial and operational projections for the project shall demonstrate the availability of funds for capital and operating needs as well as the immediate and long-term financial feasibility of the proposal, based upon reasonable projections of the costs of and charges for providing health services by the person proposing the service.

 The applicants, WFUHS and SKC, currently operate a 39-station dialysis facility located at 2705 Boulder Park Court, Winston-Salem.
-The applicants propose to add six dialysis stations, pursuant to the facility need methodology, to the existing SKC facility for a total of 45 certified dialysis stations upon project completion.
+The applicants have been previously approved to add six dialysis stations for a total of 45 (Project ID #G-11468-18) and state that it expects those stations to soon be certified.
+In this project, the applicants propose to add two stations pursuant to the facility need methodology, to the existing SKC facility for a total of 47 certified dialysis stations upon completion of this project and Project ID #G-11468-18 (add six stations for a total of 45).